What the Future Holds and the Scientists Making It Happen

 New research and innovations in the field of science are leading to life-changing and world-altering discoveries like never before.
 What does the horizon of science look like?
 Who are the scientists that are making it happen?
 And, how are we to introduce these revolutions to a society in which a segment of the population has become more and more skeptical of science?
 These are the questions which Marc Zimmer, professor of chemistry at Connecticut College, asks in his new book, The State of Science: What the Future Holds and the Scientists Making It Happen(Prometheus Books, 2020)Zimmer also investigates phony science ranging from questionable "health" products to the fervent anti-vaccination movement.
 Zimmer introduces readers to the real people making these breakthroughs.
 Concluding with chapters on the rise of women in STEM fields, the importance of US immigration policies to science, and new, unorthodox ways of DIY science and crowdsource funding, The State of Science shows where science is, where it is heading, and the scientists who are at the forefront of progressMarc Zimmer is the Jean C. Tempel ’65 Professor of Chemistry at Connecticut College and the author of Glowing Genes, the first popular science book on jellyfish and firefly proteins; IlluminatingDiseases (Oxford University Press 2015); and three books for young adults.
 His writing has appeared in USA Today and the Los AngelesTimes, and he has been interviewed and quoted in the Economist, Science and Nature.Matthew Jordan is an instructor at McMaster University, where he teaches courses on AI and the history of science.
 You can follow him on Twitter @mattyj612 or his website matthewleejordan.com.

-Mathew Jordan is a university instructor, funk musician, and clear writing enthusiast.
-I study science and its history, in the hope that understanding the past can help us make sense of the present and build a better future.
+Matthew Jordan is a university instructor, funk musician, and clear writing enthusiast.
+He studies the history of science and technology, driven by the belief that we must understand the past in order to improve the future.